happyfoxinc/helpstack-android/README.md

 ### Step 4 - Showing the Help screen

-Once you have integrated your helpStack, use the **'showGear'** API call to open up HelpStack UI to show up the FAQs or to report an Issue.
+Once you have integrated your helpStack, use the **'showGear'** API to open up HelpStack UI to show up the FAQs or to report an Issue.

 		HSHelpStack.getInstance(getActivity()).showGear(getActivity());